global-121/121-platform/README.md

     cp .env.example .env

-Environment variables are explained in the comments of the .env.example, they should be set up prior to development
+Environment variables are explained in the comments of the [`.env.example`-file](./services/.env.example), some already have a value that is safe/good to use for development, some need to be unique/specific for your environment.

+Some variables are for credentials or tokens to access third-party services.

 ## Start Services